 Under European Union regulatory systems, a company may submit marketing authorization applications either under a centralized or decentralized procedure.
 The centralized procedure, which is compulsory for medicinal products produced by biotechnology or those medicinal products containing new active substances for specific indications such as the treatment of AIDS, cancer, neurodegenerative disorders, diabetes, viral diseases and designated orphan medicines, and optional for other medicines which are highly innovative.
 Under the centralized procedure, a marketing application is submitted to the European Medicines Agency where it will be evaluated by the Committee for Medicinal Products for Human Use and a favorable opinion typically results in the grant by the European Commission of a single marketing authorization that is valid for all European Union member states within 67 days of receipt of the opinion.
 The initial marketing authorization is valid for five years, but once renewed is usually valid for an unlimited period.
 The decentralized procedure provides for approval by one or more "concerned" member states based on an assessment of an application performed by one member state, known as the "reference" member state.
 Under the decentralized approval procedure, an applicant submits an application, or dossier, and related materials to the reference member state and concerned member states.
 The reference member state prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
-Within 90 days of receiving the reference member state's assessment report, each concerned member state must decide whether to approve the assessment report and related materials.
-If a member state does not recognize the marketing authorization, the disputed points are eventually referred to the European Commission, whose decision is binding on all member states.
+Within 90 days of receiving the reference member state does not recognize the marketing authorization, the disputed points are eventually referred to the European Commission, whose decision is binding on all member states.